CICE-Consortium/CICE/doc/source/developer_guide/dg_scripts.rst

 The **cice.build** script has some additional features including the ability to pass a Makefile target.
 This is documented in :ref:`cicebuild`.
-In addition, there is a hidden feature in the **cice.build** script that allows for resuse of executables.
+In addition, there is a hidden feature in the **cice.build** script that allows for reuse of executables.
 This is used by the test suites to significantly reduce cost of building the model.
 It is invoked with the ``--exe`` argument to **cice.build** and should not be invoked by users interactively.